jincheng9/MNIST_digit_recognition/README.md

 Notice that the MNIST data set has been normalized, ranging from 0 to 1.
 <h2>Features</h2>
 Each digit image is 28x28 pixel.
-In the data set, each sample is represented by a 28x28=784 dimensional vector.
+In the data set, each sample is represented by a normalized 28x28=784 dimensional vector.
 I directly use this vector as the feature vector of each sample.
 <h2>Classification Methods</h2>
 <ul>
 <li>